How to Type Umlauts on a Windows Keyboard

 1. Do enable and switch to the United States-International keyboard layout.

-How to switch: After you have added the US-International keyboard layout, press Space while holding the Windows key until United States-International appears for the desired input language in the menu.
+How to switch: After you have added the U.S.-International keyboard layout, press Space while holding the Windows key until United States-International appears for the desired input language in the menu.

 Vanilla U.S. keyboard: Using the plain U.S. keyboard layout for Windows, entering umlauts is less than straight forward; you can use the Unicode for the occasional umlaut (see below) or, perhaps better, copy and paste.